The Restaurant Food Order Form

-The Restaurant Food Order Form is a 6 Page Document with Instructions and tips on how to best utilize this form.
+The Restaurant Food Order Form is a 6-Page Document with Instructions and tips on how to best use this form.

 Inv Column: Enter the amount of food on hand in the Inv column.

 Par Column: Enter the amount of each product needed to get through an order period without running out or having too much on hand.

 Order Column: This is the amount of product that is needed.
 To determine this amount use this formula: Par minus Inv equals ORDER.